d4v3y0rk/ffpass/README.md

 ## Purpose

-I created this to enable interoperability between my computet and my car.
+I created this to enable interoperability between my computer and my car.
 As is allowed by U.S., Section 103(f) of the Digital Millennium Copyright Act.